Getting Started with Blazor SpeechToText in a Blazor WASM App

 }

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-The Syncfusion® Blazor SpeechToText component will be rendered in your default web browser.
+This will render the Syncfusion® Blazor SpeechToText component in the default web browser.

 Blazor SpeechToText Component